West Point, New York, United States Guide

 Day Trips

-Approximately 20 minutes by car New Paltz is a historic town with a vibrant college atmosphere and stunning natural surroundings.
+Approximately 1 hour 45 minutes by car New Paltz is a historic town with a vibrant college atmosphere.
 Explore Historic Huguenot Street, one of the oldest continuously inhabited streets in America, and learn about the town's rich history.
-Hike or bike along the Wallkill Valley Rail Trail, or visit the nearby Mohonk Preserve for world-class rock climbing and hiking.
-New Paltz offers a perfect blend of history, outdoor adventure, and youthful energy.
+Enjoy the outdoor activities at the nearby Mohonk Preserve, offering hiking, rock climbing, and stunning views.
+The town also boasts a variety of restaurants, shops, and art galleries.

 Travel Time